nevets915/Angular-crash-todolist/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## APIs

-The api responses are from JSON Placeholder, using my TodoDb repo.
-URL: https://my-json-server.typicode.com/nevets915/tododb/todo